 ‘Kings Chambers’ is seeing more patients than ever before (approximately 25% more than in 2014/15).
 At the same time, roughly 14% of patients do not attend their booked appointments resulting in over 3400 missed appointments every year at a cost of approximately £30,000.
 We need to ensure that we are working as efficiently as possible and offering clinics at the most convenient times to the public as part of our duty to the public purse.

 It is therefore necessary to look at different ways of delivering these services in Peterborough.
 It’s important any changes still enable people to access services at the most convenient times for them, especially those who are most in need.
-The proposed options, found in the survey (link below), for service delivery changes were developed with CCS.
+The proposed options for service delivery changes were developed with CCS.
 They are based on what PCC and CCS know and understand about current demand for services and what they think would cause the least disruption to the access and delivery of services to patients.